 Oak, Walnut, Beech, Iroko, Bamboo, just a few of the different types of wood used for kitchen worktops.
 There is no denying that wooden worktops are beautiful, they add so much character and warmth to any kitchen.

-They are produced in block form where wooden staves of 40 – 120mm wide are glued and joined to create large boards.
-Custom made tops can be made with full length staves around 200mm wide to give the impression of a single solid wood top.
+Manufacturers produce them in block form by gluing and joining wooden staves that are 40-120mm wide, creating large boards.
+Custom-made tops with full-length staves around 200mm wide can be crafted to create the illusion of a single solid wood top.

 Guide cost per linear metre £100 – £280